 A step-by-step practical guide for the California Consumer Protection Act (CCPA)

-There are thousands of articles on the web that analyze in-depth the legalese and jargon of the California Consumer Protection Act of 2018.
-But as a business owner or data protection officer that handles the personal data of California residents, you just want to know exactly what you need to do to follow the rules, while avoiding the hefty fines and customer complaints.
+But as a business owner or data protection officer who handles California residents’ data, you want to know exactly what you need to do to follow the rules while avoiding hefty fines and customer complaints.

-The California attorney general’s office enforces CCPA violations that range from $2,500 PER EACH violation (non-intentional) or up to $7,500 per each intentional violation.
-This could mean per data field per person, and as we’ve seen with GDPR fines, these immense fines could be detrimental to your organization.
+This could mean per data field per person, and as we’ve seen with GDPR fines, these massive fines could be detrimental to your organization.

 Let the following guide act as your roadmap to CCPA compliance.